 2. 32 oz drink specials at Jellyrolls

 The specific drinks offered for this special vary nightly, but you can typically expect to find familiar cocktails like Blue Hawaiians or Sex on the Beach.
-These 32 oz. specials run about $12, making them a steal for their size especially for drinking at a Disney resort.
-Jellyrolls does have a cover fee to get in (which is also $12) so ordering the drink specials can really help stretch your dollar here.
+These 32 ozs specials run about $12, making them a steal for their size especially for drinking at a Disney Resort.
+Jellyrolls does have a cover fee to get in (which is usually around $20) so ordering the drink specials can really help stretch your dollar here.

 3. Beachside Bubbles from Cape May Cafe

 Grab breakfast at Cape May Cafe and sup on one of the most unique breakfast drinks at the Walt Disney World Resort.
 The Beachside Bubbles cocktail is a mix of sparkling wine with orange-guava-passion fruit juice.
 If you’ve ever tried the complimentary Jungle Juice at Boma that comes with breakfast, this drink offers a similar flavor with bubbles added from the sparkling wine.
 If brunch is your thing, Beachside Bubbles offers a change from standard mimosas and Bloody Mary’s you tend to see around the resorts.

 The Walt Disney World Swan and Dolphin Resorts feature ‘brunch in a glass’ at Phins, the lobby bar located on the Dolphin side of the Resort complex.
 The list of Proud Marys (served on Sundays from 10:00 am-2:00 pm) are inspired by the Resort’s restaurants, and they truly are brunch in a glass.
 The Maria Italiano for instance is inspired by Il Mulino, and features Giardiniera, Italian seasonings, and skewers of antipasti, while the Hail Mary takes its cue from Shula’s, with filet mignon, a lobster claw, bbq shrimp, and steak sauce.